 When I started Virtual PreSkool, I offered one free trial.
 The first class was free.
-My very first week of business, the registrations came rolling in.
-Within a few days I had registrations for 4 sessions with 6-10 students per session.
+The very first week of business, the registrations came rolling in.
+Within a few days I had enough registrations for 4 sessions with 6-10 students per session.
 I thought, “wow this is fantastic!”
 My product-market fit is on point!

 I did about 30 hours of prep work for those four, 1-hour sessions.
 And you know what happened?

 I put an end to free trials.
-Instead there’s a small fee…and that has been a game-changer.
+Now there’s a small fee…and that has been a game-changer.
 At first it was a tough pill to swallow.
-Trial registrations slowed down and I received messages from parents saying my business is uncompetitive.
+Trial registrations slowed down and I received messages from parents saying that my business is uncompetitive.
 But the huge, and totally worth it, upside is that now prospects are serious about classes with us.

 Sure I want to increase the number of clients we serve.
 But more importantly I want the right clients.